 Then I immigrated to Sweden with my four children.
 I never intended to come back.
 I came back and realised that the shop was gone.
 No one to ask!

 As my interest for old toys grew I wanted to find every toy museum also in Denmark.
 I called the place and got an appointment to see the museum.
 First the voice sounded as he was too busy to open it for me, but a little later he asked:

 “When can you come”?

-Arriving at “Olgas Lyst” I was overwhelmed to recognise Erik my old hairdresser.
-He had become ill from the chemistry in the hair products and had taken an early retirement.
+Arriving at “Olgas Lyst” I was overwhelmed to recognise Erik, my old hairdresser.
+He had become ill from the chemistry in the hair products and had taken early retirement.
 He had spent the first year making a replica of a huge dollhouse at the Danish National Museum called “Olgas Lyst”, which he often had gone to see in his childhood.

 That has become the name of his excellent collection, and it was not my last visit.